cozy/cozy-stack/docs/registry.md

 An application described a specific package.
 It is linked to multiple versions (releases) of the application.

-A application object is **mutable**.
+An application object is **mutable**.

-A application object contains the following fields:
+An application object contains the following fields:

 - `name`: the application name
 - `type`: the application type ("webapp" or "konnector")
 - `editor`: the application editor name
 - `description`: object containing the description description of the application in multiple languages
 - `category`: the application category
-- `repository`: object with type and url of package repository
+- `repository`: object with type and URL of package repository
 - `tags`: list of tags associated with the application
 - `versions`: an object containing all the channels versions